vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

 - Add missing modules to package.json
 - Make sure latest versions are used with NPM - any tool to check latest version and update?
 - Find out how I can reduce size, due to later building by PhoneGap, so exclude (which) node_modules?
-- Use ESlint, not implemented yet
-- Add a Editor config
-- Make sure it actually builds to an App
 - Clean up webpack config ??
 - Add more babel config ??
 - Fix console errors